hashibk/cString-aCustomDoublyLinkedList-BasedStringClass/README.md

-# Array Sorting by Even and Odd Elements
+# Maximum Subarray Sum Sorting

 ## Description
-This C++ program sorts an input array such that all even elements appear first, followed by all odd elements.
-The relative order of the even and odd elements is maintained within their respective groups.
+This C++ program computes all possible subarrays from an input array, calculates the sum of each subarray, and then sorts the sums in descending order.
+The program dynamically allocates memory for input and output arrays.

 ## Features:
-- **Dynamic Memory Allocation**: Uses `new` to handle arrays dynamically.
+- **Dynamic Memory Allocation**: Memory for arrays is allocated using `new`.
-- **Efficient Sorting**: Even elements are placed at the beginning and odd elements at the end while keeping their relative order.
+- **Subarray Sum Calculation**: Computes sums of all possible subarrays.
+- **Descending Sort**: Sorts the subarray sums in descending order.
-- **User Input**: The user specifies the array size and elements for sorting.
+- **Display Results**: Displays the subarray sums before and after sorting.

 ## How It Works:
-1. **Array Input**: The user provides the size and elements of the array.
+1. **Array Input**: The user specifies the size and elements of the array.
-2. **Sorting Process**: The program separates even and odd numbers and sorts them into a new array.
-3. **Display Sorted Array**: The sorted array (even numbers followed by odd numbers) is printed.
+2. **Subarray Calculation**: The program computes all possible subarrays and their sums.
+3. **Sorting Process**: Subarray sums are sorted in descending order.
+4. **Display Sorted Sums**: The program prints the subarray sums before and after sorting.

 ## Usage:

 ### **Example Input:**
-Enter size of array= 5 Enter array element= 4 Enter array element= 3 Enter array element= 7 Enter array element= 2 Enter array element= 1
+Enter size of array= 4 Enter array element= 1 Enter array element= 2 Enter array element= 3 Enter array element= 4

 ### **Example Output:**
-4 2 3 7 1
+1 1 2 1 2 3 1 2 3 4 10 6 6 5 5 4 4 3 3 1